 Okay, but isn’t there one form or other that you prefer?

-Let’s talk about the Key West novels for a moment.
-You wrote eight of them in eight years.
-That’s a lot of writing.
+Let’s talk about the Key West novels.
+You wrote eight of them in eight years, then took a 12-year detour into other stuff, then circled back to write six more.
+So we’re now at 14, and counting.
+That’s a lot of books.
 Did you start off with a plan?

 There was no plan whatsoever.
 After many years of trying and failing, I was thrilled to have one novel published.
 I didn’t even let myself imagine there might be others.
 Honestly, the review attention and commercial success of FLORIDA STRAITS took me totally by surprise.
 I just thought of it as an amusing little beach read.
 But it kept going back to press, it was optioned for film.
 This was great, of course, but it also made me nervous.
 Suddenly I had something to lose.
 So what should come next?
 The publisher urged me to do a series, but I wasn’t comfortable with that.
 I was afraid it would start feeling like a job.
 So we muddled through to a kind of compromise—free-standing novels with a cast of characters who sort of drifted in and out of each other’s stories.
-Joey Goldman, Bert the Shirt, and of course Don Giovanni, the chihuahua in sunglasses.
+Joey Goldman, Bert the Shirt, and of course Don Giovanni–the chihuahua in sunglasses and the predecessor of the heroic Nacho.
 I had a huge amount of fun with those novels, and I hope it shows.

 Last question.
 What advice would you give to young writers or to novelists just starting out?

-I’m still a relative newbie in the digital world, so I wouldn’t presume to give advice about how writers can make a living these days.
-As for the writing itself, however, it’s my view that the platform doesn’t much matter.
-The basics are what they were when authors were carving on stone tablets.
-So—if you want to be a professional writer, treat it like a job.
+Just this: If you want to be a professional writer, treat it like a job.
 Write every day, and preferably at the same time every day.
 If you wait until you’re in the mood, you’re toast.
-Also, unless you’re a flat-out genius, you’re going to do a fair amount of sloppy, self-indulgent stuff before you get down to anything good.
+Also, unless you’re a flat-out genius, you’re going to do a fair amount of sloppy, self-indulgent crap before you get down to anything good.
 Write that garbage out of your system.
 Then get over yourself, stop showing off your vocabulary, and think about the reader for a change.
 Give the reader someone to root for and a reason to turn the page.
 Don’t ask the reader to do the work you should have done yourself.